PopicLab/insilicoSV/README.md

 the first four columns of standard .bed records (chrom, chromStart, chromEnd, name), and only contain events from chromosomes included in the base reference used for the simulation.

-The output .vcf file will label which events were placed at RepeatMasker intervals with the additional INFO field `OVERLAP_EV=True', as in this example record:
+The output .vcf file will label which events were placed at specified intervals with the additional INFO field `OVERLAP_EV=True', as in this example record:
 ```
 chr21   18870078    DEL N   DEL 100 PASS    END=18876908;SVTYPE=DEL;SVLEN=6831;OVERLAP_EV=True  GT  0/1
 ```
 The current set of event types that are amenable to this feature are DEL, DUP, INV, dDUP, INV_dDUP, and TRA.
+For events involving dispersions (dDUP, INV_dDUP, TRA) the position is assigned such that the source event of the SV (the component getting duplicated or translocated) is placed at the selected element interval.

 ### Automated pipeline bash scripts
-#### `edit_ref.sh`
+#### `generate_synthetic_genome.sh`
-To automate the process of generating a synthetic reference and aligned BAM file, `edit_ref.sh` can be run with inputs giving the paths to the simulation config file, source reference fasta file, and output file prefix for the resulting files:
+To automate the process of generating a synthetic reference and aligned BAM file, `generate_synthetic_genome.sh` can be run with inputs giving the paths to the simulation config file, source reference fasta file, and output file prefix for the resulting files:
 ```
-sh edit_ref.sh {path_to}/simulation_config.yaml {path_to}/ref.fa {output_prefix}
+sh generate_synthetic_genome.sh {path_to}/simulation_config.yaml {path_to}/ref.fa {output_prefix}
 ```
 The bash script will execute `simulate.py` so will require the environment created with `requirements.txt`, as well as dwgsim, samtools, and bwa.